cslarsen/stack-machine/README.md

 Labels, addresses and their values
 ----------------------------------

 Labels are identifiers ending with a colon.

+They refer to a particular cell in the machine, and you can access their position, value or execute code from that cell location:

+    label:      ; create a label for the cell at this location &label      ; put ADDRESS of label on top of stack &label LOAD ; put VALUE of label's cell "label" on top-of-stack label       ; EXECUTE code from label position

-To put the _address_ of a label on the top of the data stack, just prepend the label name with an ampersand.
+So, to put the _address_ of a label on the top of the data stack, just prepend the label name with an ampersand.

-If you want the _value_ of an address, use the `LOAD` instruction.
+If you want the _value_ of an address, put the address on the TOS (top of stack) and use the `LOAD` instruction to replace the TOS with the value at the given cell location.

-An idiom in this language is to create labels, putting a `NOP` ("no operation" or "do nothing" instruction) there and use that location to store variables.
+An idiom for creating variables is to create labels and putting a `NOP` at that location to reserve one memory cell to hold variables.
+An example of using a counter variable to implement a loop is given below.

-So, we could create a variable by doing so:

     counter: NOP                     ; reserve 1 word for the variable "counter"